chrisweb/chris.lu/README_WIP.md

 // other libraries.

-// This file is required to use MDX in `app` directory. export function useMDXComponents(components: MDXComponents): MDXComponents {
+// This file is required to use MDX in `app` directory. export function useMDXComponents(components: MDXComponents) {
     return {
         // Allows customizing built-in components, e.g. to add styling.
         // h1: ({ children }) => <h1 style={{ fontSize: "100px" }}>{children}</h1>,